yumengsun/test-index/README.md

 domain-date generator.ipynb: generator for the 'input.csv' file.

 main.py(Python integrated with SQLite3): updates another table with daily counts for each domain.
 Report the top 50 domains based on the percentage of increase during the past 30 days compared with total.

+report.csv: report generated with info of Top 50 domain names and percentage.